FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions.md

 >
 >On the subject of functions, it will always be more efficient if you can manage to use as few as possible.
 >The overhead of a function call is actually higher than implementing it as a separate compile pass, or better still, inline code....

+More funktions can be found in [other code collections of this repository](../README.md).